We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Safety: This bold and zesty citrus oil isn’t without its downfalls.
 Dilute it well.
 Never apply directly to your skin or you may experience redness and swelling, and be sure to avoid direct sunlight right after application.

 This oil — which smells like a mix of honey and hay — features antioxidant, antibacterial, antifungal, and anti-inflammatory properties that can help to promote internal and external health.
-When applied to the skin, studies have found it can help treat athletes foot, acne, and psoriasis.
+When applied to the skin,

 Safety: It’s generally considered a safe oil and has been said to produce little to few allergic reactions, making it an ideal option for those with skin sensitivity.